qux-bbb/xanalyzer/README-en.md

 usage: xanalyzer [-h] (-f FILE [FILE ...] | -u URL | --version) [-s] [--deep]
                  [--minstrlen MINSTRLEN]

-Process some files and urls.
+Process some files and urls. 'xa' can be used instead of 'xanalyzer'

 optional arguments:
   -h, --help            show this help message and exit